orieasterly/portfolio/README.md

+Catalog of major projects accomplished:

 # 1. Labor Dashboard - April 2019 - June 2023

 ## Objective
-Designed and developed Labor Dashboard to analyze and visualize key performance indicators (KPIs) and performance metrics, providing actionable insights by comparing current metrics with the previous year and budgetary projections.
+Design and develop a Labor Dashboard to analyze and visualize key performance indicators (KPIs), providing actionable insights by comparing current metrics with the previous year and budgetary projections.

 <details>
   <summary><strong>Key Responsibilities and Techniques Used:</strong></summary>